inderpreet1390/yolov5-small-target/README.md

 [Yolov5 improved 40 epochs DOTA](https://drive.google.com/file/d/1_hU4ib7kfwvDZrCC0d35WtORBVkpXDJv/view?usp=sharing)

-These trained weights can be used with Yolov5 official github repository [here](https://github.com/ultralytics/yolov5) to reproduce the results, the custom model file is also provided as yolov5-small-target.yaml
+These trained weights can be used with Yolov5 official github repository [here](https://github.com/ultralytics/yolov5) to reproduce the results, the custom model file is also provided as yolov5-small-target.yaml that can be used in their models folder